syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 Dim document As WordDocument = New WordDocument("Template.docx") ' Gets the document text document.GetText()
-'Gets the numeric string value of the numbering list paragraph Dim listString As String = document.LastParagraph.ListString 'Saves and closes the WordDocument instance document.Save("Sample.docx", FormatType.Docx)
+'Gets the string that represents the appearance of list value of the paragraph Dim listString As String = document.LastParagraph.ListString 'Saves and closes the WordDocument instance document.Save("Sample.docx", FormatType.Docx)